dqops/dqo/docs/dqo-concepts/data-quality-kpis/data-quality-kpis.md

 The next step is configuring profiling checks to detect initial data quality issues.
 Sometimes, our expectation about the structure and quality of the data source does not match reality.
-The data source documentation is outdated, or the data quality checks are enabled only by reviewing a few sample values in each column.
+The data source documentation is outdated, or the data quality checks are activated only by reviewing a few sample values in each column.
 In that case, the data quality checks that failed should be deactivated.
 Because DQOps [stores all data quality](../data-storage/data-storage.md) results after running the checks, the results should be deleted using the [delete data quality results](../../working-with-dqo/delete-data-quality-results/delete-data-quality-results.md) screen.
 If the orphaned results of failed data quality checks are not removed, they will decrease the data quality profiling KPIs,